This ultra-flavorful and satisfying side dish is best served warm.

 2 tablespoons chopped parsley

 Extra-virgin olive oil

 2. Coat a large sauté pan lightly with olive oil.
 Toss in the bacon and bring to medium heat.
-When the bacon is brown and crispy, toss in the onions and garlic and cook until they are soft and aromatic, 7 to 8 minutes ; add the garlic and cook until soft but not browned
+When the bacon is brown and crispy, toss in the onions and garlic cook until they are very soft and aromatic, 7 to 8 minutes ; add the garlic and cook until soft but not browned

 3. Add the stock and vinegar.
 Toss in potatoes while they are still warm and cook until the liquid has absorbed into the potatoes.
 Taste and season with salt if needed.
 Garnish with chives and parsley and serve warm or at room temperature.